Travel

 Concur – Software used by the state to manage travel, reimbursements, and p-card transactions.

-GSA rate – The generic term for the federal travel reimbursement rates, sometimes called per diem rates.
-Reimbursement rates for travel are determined by location and are established by the U.S. General Services Administration, Department of Defense, and the Department of State.
-Rates can be found on the U.S. General Services Administration website
+Per diem – The generic term for the federal travel reimbursement rates, sometimes called GSA rates.
+Reimbursement rates for travel are determined by location and are established by the U.S. General Services Administration, the Department of Defense, and the Department of State.
+Rates can be found on the U.S. General Services Administration website.

 Reimbursement – Money paid to compensate travelers for money spent while traveling on official business.